AI Model Fine-Tuning - 45 minutes

 LLMs have inherent limitations that make certain tasks extremely difficult, like doing math problems.
 They’re great at other tasks, like creative writing.
 And they could be better at things like logical reasoning.
 However, these limitations can be overcome by providing them with the right knowledge (and skills, which InstructLab can also help with).
 An LLM with knowledge helps it create a basis of information that it can learn from, then you can teach it to use this knowledge via the qna.yaml files.

-In our case we want the LLM to learn more about Parasol Insurance like so:
+In our case we want the LLM to learn more about Parasol Insurance by supplying this specific information in the form of a basic YAML file named qna.yaml:

 created_by: sshaaf(3)